Wyamio/Wyam.Web/Input/getting-started/configuration.md

 Preprocessor directives establish the Wyam environment and get evaluated before the rest of the configuration file.
 They're typically responsible for declaring things like NuGet packages and assemblies.
 Every preprocessor directive starts with `#` at the beginning of a line and extend for the rest of the line.
 The following directives are available (the current set of directives can always be seen by calling `wyam.exe --help-directives`).

 ```
-#ns, #nuget-source
+Adds a reference to an assembly by name.:
+#assembly-name, #an

-    <sources>...
-The package source(s) to add.
+    <assembly>    The assembly to load by name.

-#nc, #nuget-config

-    --use-local-packages    Toggles the use of a local NuGet packages
-                            folder.
-    --update-packages       Check the NuGet server for more recent
-                            versions of each package and update them if
-                            applicable.
-    <packages-path>         The packages path to use (only if use-local
-                            is true).

-#a, #assembly
+Adds a reference to an assembly by file name or globbing pattern.:
+#assembly, #a

-    <assemblies>...
-The assemblies to load by file or globbing
+    <assembly>    The assembly to load by file or globbing pattern.
-                       pattern.

-#n, #nuget
+Specifies an additional package source to use.:
+#nuget-source, #ns
+    <source>    The package source to add.

+Adds a NuGet package (downloading and installing it if needed).:
+#nuget, #n
     -p, --prerelease         Specifies that prerelease packages are
                              allowed.
     -u, --unlisted           Specifies that unlisted packages are